AzaadiSAT

-AzaadiSAT was an Indian Earth observation 8U Cubesat weighing around 8 kg developed by the Space Kidz India as a test payload on the maiden launch of the Small Satellite Launch Vehicle (SSLV).
+AzaadiSAT was an Indian Earth observation 8U Cubesat weighing around 8 kg.
+It was developed by Space Kidz India as a test payload on the maiden launch of the Small Satellite Launch Vehicle (SSLV).
 It was hitching a ride with EOS-02, the primary satellite of the mission.
 The launch on 7 August 2022 was a failure in the rocket leading to imminent return to atmosphere for the rocket and the satellites (AzaadiSAT and EOS-02) it carried, destroying them all.

 Its successor AzaadiSAT-2 was launched onboard SSLV-D2.